hapax/hapax.github.io/assets/teaching.md

 through a featureless scrubland, with no views, no peaks, and no apparent goal other than the hike itself.
-If the class complained that the walk was boring or pointless, the teacher would defensively reply that walking was an important life skill, and you needed it to get by as an adult.
+If the class complained that the walk was boring or pointless, the teacher would reply defensively that walking was an important life skill.
 Heck, if you can't walk, how do you expect to get a job!

 Would you have enjoyed this hiking class?